Mollytovvv/MollyTech-Service-Desk/README.md

 Create the required environment configuration files based on .env.example.

-Configure the required application settings, including the MongoDB connection and authentication-related configuration.
+Configure the required application settings, including:

+MongoDB connection
+JWT configuration
+Authentication settings
+Email configuration
+Other environment-specific settings

 Do not commit .env files or other sensitive credentials to the repository.

 5. Start the Backend

-From the backend directory, run the project's configured development command.
+From the backend directory:

 npm run dev
 6. Start the Frontend

-From the frontend directory, run:
+From the frontend directory:

 npm run dev